adkap2/Stock_Analysis/README.md

 ## Proposition

-WallStreetBets users played a role in the value of gamestop stock as other highly shorted during January and February of 2021.
-WallStreetBets subreddit data will be overlayed with daily stock price for top "Hype" stocks during the given time frame.
+WallStreetBets users played a significnat role in the daily price value of GameStop stock during early 2021.
+WallStreetBets subreddit data will be compared with daily stock price data for 2021.
+Other "Hype" stocks will be included as well for reference.

 ## EDA